Ethorbit/docker-user-manager/README.md

 You can also use environment variables, but for them to work, they must also be passed to the users container.

 ### Makefile
 Inside the Makefile, we run two docker-compose up's.
-One is for setting up users and groups and generating the env file, and the other is passing the env file to the *real* project.
+One is for setting up users and groups and generating the env file, and the other is passing the env file's variables to the *real* project.

 You can run `make test` to run the example.